 In our latest podcast, Christoph Trappe speaks with Dr. Wes Sumner, VP of marketing and communications at Florida Institute of Technology, about creating viral videos that help achieve your business goals.

-Dr. Sumner will lead the breakout session Lightning in a Bottle: How Your Viral Video Can Spark Media Attention at the Adult Student Marketing Conference in San Diego, in February 2019.
+Dr. Sumner led the breakout session Lightning in a Bottle: How Your Viral Video Can Spark Media Attention at the Adult Student Marketing Conference in San Diego, in February 2019.

 Going Viral With Your Non-traditional Student Marketing transcript